fimh2021/fimh2021.github.io/_pages/workshops.md

 title: "Workshops"
 ---

 FIMH-2021 will host both a [SimVascular](http://www.simvascular.org) and [Cardiac Atlas Project](https://www.cardiacatlas.org) pre-conference workshops on June 21, 2021.
-Note, the main conference will start in June 22, 2021 and we expect to host a welcome event on the evening of June 21, 2021.
+Note, the main conference will start in June 22, 2021.
 More information about the workshops is forthcoming.

 -----------------------------
 **[SimVascular](http://www.simvascular.org) Workshop and New User Training (June 21)**